See a list of Zoology Programs by Clicking Here!

 - Ethologist (Animal Behavior)

 Schools Other Students Requested Information From:

-Due to the nature of zoology and animal biology, career opportunities are highly competitive, often requiring individuals to participate as interns for two or more projects prior to obtaining a paid position.
-Those who obtain positions will either do so through research proposals, or as a member of an existing agency or project.
-Research studies and projects may be funded by the government, colleges or universities, private business or a combination of these.
+Research projects and longitudinal studies may be funded by the federal government, universities, non-profit organizations, private business or a combination of these.
 Many individuals will work in parks, incorporating study opportunities into a preservation work, often identifying changes in patterns or behaviors in animals that may adversely affect the environment or animal populations.